Information Technology Services (ITS)

 Published on: January 20, 2025

-In January 2023, the Telecommunications team within ITS’s Enterprise Infrastructure Solutions (EIS) unit initiated a large-scale project to streamline the University’s telecommunications infrastructure.
-The goal was to migrate existing Voice over Internet Protocol (VoIP) service to VoIP via Microsoft Teams Phone through Operator Connect hosted by Rogers.
+In January 2023, the Telecommunications team within ITS’s Enterprise Infrastructure Solutions (EIS) unit set out to streamline the university’s telecommunications infrastructure by migrating existing Voice over Internet Protocol (VoIP) service to VoIP via Microsoft Teams Phone through Operator Connect hosted by Rogers.

 This transition aimed to unify communication, reduce costs and enhance the overall user experience.